idacmedia/style-guides/javascript.md

 ```
 // prefer
 getSqlQuery();
+carId = 12345;

 // over
 getSQLQuery();
+carID = 12345;
 ```

-This choice is mainly because it is a pain in the ass to type rows of capitals, but also it doesn't separate the words as well.
-In our example, "SQL" merges into "Query".
+This choice is mainly because it is a pain in the ass to type rows of capitals.
+But also we want to separate the words clearly.
+In the second example, "SQL" seems to merge into "Query".

 If you have a function constructor (you will use the function with `new`) it should start with a capital letter: